dyhes/zulip/docs/development/setup-advanced.md

 just do `vagrant destroy` to clean up the development environment.
 :::

-Start by [cloning your fork of the Zulip repository][zulip-rtd-git-cloning] and [connecting the Zulip upstream repository][zulip-rtd-git-connect]:
+Start by [cloning your fork of the Aloha repository][zulip-rtd-git-cloning] and [connecting the Aloha upstream repository][zulip-rtd-git-connect]:

 ```bash
 git clone --config pull.rebase git@github.com:YOURUSERNAME/zulip.git